-- A minimum of two years of consecutive increased subgroup achievement; and - Implementation of school improvement goals, strategies and action steps relative to subgroup achievement in state required Integrated Action Plan; and - Subgroup no longer on its own, would be identified as a Comprehensive Support and Improvement School - Implementation of improved graduation rate goals, strategies and action steps in state required Integrated Action Plan; and - Five-year cohort graduation rate greater than 66.6%. - c.
+- A minimum of two years of consecutive increased subgroup achievement; and - Implementation of school improvement goals, strategies and action steps relative to subgroup achievement in state required Integrated Action Plan; and - Subgroup no longer on its own, would be identified as a Comprehensive Support and Improvement School - c.
 More Rigorous Interventions.
 Describe the more rigorous interventions required for schools identified for comprehensive support and improvement that fail to meet the State's exit criteria within a State-determined number of years consistent with section 1111(d)(3)(A)(i)(I) of the ESEA.